airgap-it/beacon-sdk/packages/beacon-transport-libp2p/README.md

-# `@airgap/beacon-transport-matrix`
+# `@airgap/beacon-transport-libp2p`

 This package is part of the `@airgap/beacon-sdk` project.
 [Read more](https://github.com/airgap-it/beacon-sdk)

 ## Introduction

-This package contains methods to facilitate communication over the Beacon network, a decentralised P2P network that is based on the matrix protocol.
+This package contains methods to facilitate communication over the Beacon network, a decentralised P2P network that is based on the ipfs protocol.

 Unless you need to import types from this package, you probably don't need to add it to your project.